-3 Day Gorilla Tracking Bwindi Uganda, Gorilla Safaris in Uganda, Trek Gorillas in Uganda
+3 Day Gorilla Tracking Bwindi Forest Uganda – Budget Gorilla Safari in Uganda

-A 3 Days Gorilla Tracking Bwindi Impenetrable National Park, the home to Mountain Gorillas in Uganda is an incredible experience.
-During this Uganda gorilla trekking tour, you will come face to face with Mountain Gorillas, endangered rare species whose conservation and survival are attributed to tourism.
-Trekking gorillas in Bwindi is among the most thrilling and amazing wild activities in Uganda.
+Book a 3 Days Gorilla Trekking safari to Bwindi Impenetrable National Park, a home to Gorillas in Uganda.
+During this Uganda tour, you will face the Mountain Gorillas, the endangered rare species whose conservation are a result of tourism.
+Trekking gorillas in Bwindi is among the most thrilling and amazing safari activities in Uganda.

 Day 1: Transfer to Bwindi Impenetrable National Park

 Start your Uganda Gorilla trekking journey early enough from Kampala after having Breakfast.
 With the help of your tour guide, drive towards southwestern Uganda , cross the Equator in Mpigi District, then Masaka, Lyatonde via the sidelines of Lake Mburo National Park and then reach Mbarara where you will make a Lunch stop.
 Then after, continue to Bwindi Impenetrable National Park going through Kigezi Highlands with the sightings beautiful farmlands and good rolling hills until when you arrive at the gorilla forests of Bwindi.
-Check in at your accommodation, have dinner and overnight sleep in anticipation of the next day’s wonderful Bwindi gorilla Tracking.
+Check in at the lodge, have dinner and a cool overnight sltay.
 Overnight stay at Nshonji Gorilla Resort, Gorilla Safari Lodge or Gorilla Mist Camp on Full Board.

 Day 2: Mountain Gorilla Trekking in Bwindi Impenetrable Forest.

-You will spend a full hour with the Mountain Gorillas and this will mark the end of your amazing gorilla tracking Bwindi safari before returning to your lodge for lunch and some resting.
-If you have enough time in the evening, you will have a guided village walk to nearby communities to observe and experience their cultures, traditions and lifestyles.
-A community or nature walk in Bwindi Forest and what to see are all determined by the gorilla family section that you would have trekked earlier in the days.
-Because various areas in Bwindi are blessed with different attractions besides gorillas.
-Overnight at Silver Back Lodge, Gorilla Safari Lodge, Gorilla Safari Lodge or Chameleon Hill Lodge on Full Board basis.
+You will spend a full hour with the Mountain Gorillas.
+This will mark the end of the amazing gorilla adventure after which you return to the lodge for lunch.
+Time allowing, take a guided village walk to nearby communities to experience their cultures and lifestyles.
+A nature walk in Bwindi Forest and what to see are all determined by the gorilla family group you would have trekked earlier in the day.
+Because various areas in Bwindi are endowed with different attractions besides gorillas.
+Overnight at Silver Back Lodge, Gorilla Safari Lodge or Chameleon Hill Lodge on Full Board basis.

 Day 3: End of the Gorilla Safari in Uganda, drive Back to Kampala